Binary Flow Matching: Prediction-Loss Space Alignment for Robust Learning: Experiments

 The model therefore learns a conditional vector field $v_\theta(\mathbf{z}_t,t,\mathbf{y})$ that transports noise toward the posterior $p(\mathbf{x}\mid\mathbf{y})$, and detection is performed by sampling from the resulting conditional flow.

 \textbf{Results and Discussion.} Fig.~\ref{fig:mimo_results}(b) shows training losses on the $8\times8$ system.
-With learning rate $10^{-3}$ and gradient clipping at $0.99$, mismatched training ($x$-prediction with $v$-loss) still diverges, and evaluation uses the best checkpoint before instability.
+With learning rate $10^{-3}$ and timestep truncation at $t\le 0.99$, mismatched training ($x$-prediction with $v$-loss) still diverges, and evaluation uses the best checkpoint before instability.
 For the $16\times16$ system, reducing the learning rate to $10^{-4}$ stabilizes training, but mismatched models remain significantly inferior in BER (Fig.~\ref{fig:mimo_results}(d)).

 Across both system sizes, aligned objectives consistently outperform mismatched combinations (Fig.~\ref{fig:mimo_results}(c,d)), empirically supporting our theoretical analysis on prediction--loss consistency.
 Although optimization techniques can partially stabilize training, they do not close the resulting performance gap.